oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 consistent access token encoding or format other than what is expected by the resource server.

-Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.
+The access granted by the resource owner to the client is represented by the Access Token created by the authorization server.
+Access Tokens are short lived to reduce the blast radius of a leaked Access Token.
+The expiration of the Access Token is set by the authorization server.

 Depending on the authorization server implementation, the token string may be used by the resource server to retrieve the authorization information,